I want to start a new organization. Do I have to register with the Office of Student Activities & Greek Life?

 What is the difference between a registered and a recognized student organization?

 Does my organization have to have an advisor?

-I want to re-register a group that has become inactive, how do I do that?
+How do I re-register a group that has become inactive?

 How does my organization get free web space?

 How can I find out more information about our club or organization's account number?